anchorit3/heroes3-era-pl/README.md

 ## Requirements
 - ERA Engine: 3.9.5 or higher
-- select Polish lanugage in game
+- select Polish language in game

 All default mods should be already translated but process of verification is still **WIP**.
 > Current verification progress will be presented by checkbox list below.